History of Pickleball in Timeline

 2018: Establishment of the World Pickleball Federation (WPF)

-In 2018, a second international governing body, the World Pickleball Federation (WPF), was established, challenging the IPF.
+In 2018, a second international governing body, the World Pickleball Federation (WPF) was established challenging the IPF.

-2019: Formation of Professional Pickleball Tours
+2019: Formation of pro pickleball tours

-2020: Cancellation of National Championships
+2020: USA Pickleball National Championships Cancelled

 September 2021: USA Pickleball Establishes Hall of Fame